arkitektio/alpaka/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/akuire.svg)](https://pypi.python.org/pypi/akuire/)
 [![PyPI status](https://img.shields.io/pypi/status/akuire.svg)](https://pypi.python.org/pypi/akuire/)

-Alpaka is the arkitekt compüability layer around ollama and allows your arkitekt apps to connect to an ollama server
+Alpaka is the arkitekt compüability layer around ollama and allows your arkitekt apps to an an open source LLM stack.
+Through it your arktiekt apps can use llmlite enabled models and most importanlly ollama models.
+Alpaka also lets you use chromadb and other vector databases to store and query your embeddings.